In Greek dairy war, milkmen cut out the middlemen

 According to a report released by the Organization for Economic Cooperation and Development last year, the difference between retail and producer prices for milk in Greece is 35 percent higher than the EU average.

 The OECD also blamed milk labeling restrictions aimed at protecting Greek farmers.
-Whereas EU rules leave the shelf life of pasteurized milk to the discretion of producers across the bloc, Greece until recently “fresh”, pasteurized milk could have a maximum shelf life of five days.
+Whereas EU rules leave the shelf life of pasteurised milk to the discretion of producers across the bloc, Greece until recently “fresh”, pasteurised milk could have a maximum shelf life of five days.

 The OECD’s recommendations, urged upon Greece by its international lenders, argued that the five-day rule should be scrapped since it made cheaper imports next to impossible and raised production costs, because lots of milk went unsold, returned by supermarkets to the producers.